Free Image to WebP Converter

 WebP is the modern web image format: ~30% smaller than JPEG at the same visual quality, supports transparency like PNG, and is supported by all current browsers.

-Upload your JPEG or PNG, pick a quality, download as WebP.
-Files processed in-memory and discarded.
+Upload your JPEG or PNG, convert it, and the WebP file downloads automatically.
+Files are processed in-memory and discarded.

 How to convert to WebP